Artsdatabanken/nin-kode-api/NiN.Console/README.md

 * Does the api use ravendb or do all versions use sqlserver?
 * The purpose of the console app is to move all versions data into a single sqlserver instance?

+# Vocabulary

+## Taxonomy :
+the branch of science concerned with classification, especially of organisms; systematics.

+## Variety :
+a taxonomic category that ranks below subspecies (where present) or species, its members differing from others of the same subspecies or species in minor but permanent or heritable characteristics.
+Varieties are more often recognized in botany, in which they are designated in the style Apium graveolens var. dulce.